Annisokay: 2014–2015: Enigmatic Smile

-In January 2014, the band was part of the We Are the Mess Tour headlined by Eskimo Callboy.
+In January 2014, the band was part of the We Are the Mess Tour headlined by Electric Callboy.
 The tour went through cities such as Cologne, Berlin, Munich and Hamburg.
 Just few days before tour started the band announced flying to the USA sometime in 2014 to start working with Joey Sturgis for their second record.

-On April 20, 2014, the band got signed to SPV GmbH which re-released the debut record The Lucid Dream[er] in Central Europe and North America with bonus material.
+On 20 April 2014, the band got signed to SPV GmbH which re-released the debut record The Lucid Dream[er] in Central Europe and North America with bonus material.
 In June 2014 the band toured as support act for Silverstein in some cities in Germany.
 In Summer the band played Summer Breeze Open Air and Vainstream Rockfest for the first time.
 In February and March 2015, Annisokay and Vitja played in support for Callejon on their Wir sind Angst tour.
-On March 20, 2015 the band officially released their second studio album called Enigmatic Smile which ranked at no. 68 in the German albums charts.
+On 20 March 2015 the band officially released their second studio album called Enigmatic Smile which ranked at no. 68 in the German albums charts.

-Between April 10, 2015 and April 25, 2015 the band will tour as support act for Emil Bulls in Germany.
-In October the band is set to tour a headline tour in Germany, Luxembourg, Austria and Switzerland with support from Fearless Vampire Killers from the United Kingdom and Novelists from France.
+Between 10 April 2015 and 25 April 2015 the band will tour as support act for Emil Bulls in Germany.
+In October the band is set to tour a headline tour in Germany, Luxembourg, Austria and Switzerland with support from Fearless Vampire Killers from the UK and Novelists from France.
 Fearless Vampire Killers announced Annisokay as their support for their UK tour in May 2015 before.

 After an own album tour and several festivals the band announced in late 2015 that they played 72 shows in nine different countries making the year 2015 to their biggest year to date.

-On 2 December 2015, they announced via Facebook to take a break from live shows and touring to hit the studio for a third album and so-called “secret things”.
+On 2 December 2015, they announced via Facebook to take a break from live shows and touring to hit the studio for a third album and so-called "secret things".
 One month later Annisokay made public, that they had break-up with their drummer Daniel Herrmann before starting the work for their upcoming album.